-SAN FRANCISCO, CALIFORNIA, USA KMD is Architect of Record for the relocation of The Office of the Chief Examiner for the City and County of San Francisco.
-It is a creative and adaptive re-use of an existing single-story concrete tilt up building; creating a two-story contemporary, highly sustainable facility, designed to current building standards to satisfy the current and future needs of the San Francisco Office of the Chief Medical Examiner.
+SAN FRANCISCO, CALIFORNIA, USA KMD served as Architect of Record for the relocation of The Office of the Chief Examiner for the City and County of San Francisco.
+It is a creative and adaptive re-use of an existing single-story concrete tilt up building; creating a two-story contemporary, highly sustainable facility, designed to current building standards to satisfy the current and future needs of the Office of the Chief Medical Examiner.
 The new building design transforms the existing building envelope into an appropriately modern concept, maintains an approachable human scale and provides a greatly improved level of architectural detail and site landscaping concepts that reflect a modern, efficient and safe workplace for the users and relates well to the surrounding neighborhood.

 LEED Gold Certification expected.